StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 ![Data flow](/.gitbook/assets/stackpack-aws.svg)

 - The StackState AWS Agent is [a collection of Lambdas](#stackstate-aws-lambdas):
-    - `stackstate-topo-cron` connects to the [AWS APIs](#rest-api-endpoints) every hour to collect information about available resources and publishes this to the StackState Kinesis Event Stream.
+    - `stackstate-topo-cron` scans AWS resources every hour using the AWS APIs and publishes this to the StackState Kinesis Event Stream.
-    - `stackstate-topo-cwevents` listens for any changes made to AWS resources and publishes these directly to the StackState Kinesis Event Stream.
+    - `stackstate-topo-cwevents` listens to CloudWatch events, transforms the events and publishes them to Kinesis.
-    - `stackstate-topo-publisher` listens to the StackState Kinesis Event Stream and pushes [retrieved data](#data-retrieved) to StackState.
+    - `stackstate-topo-publisher` publishes [retrieved topology data](#data-retrieved) from a Kinesis stream to StackState.
 - StackState translates incoming data into topology components and relations.
 - The StackState CloudWatch plugin pulls available telemetry data per resource at a configured interval from AWS.
 - StackState maps retrieved telemetry (metrics) onto the associated AWS components and relations.